-The following weighted-average grant date assumptions were used in valuing share purchase options granted during the year ended December 31, 2022 and 2021 to directors, officers and employees.
+The following weighted-average grant date assumptions were used in valuing share purchase options granted during the year ended December 31, 2023 to directors, officers, consultants, and employees.
 The Company determines the fair value of options granted using the Black-Scholes model for share purchase options issued to employees.
-The Company determines the fair value of share purchase options issued to non-employees using the value of services provided by the non-employees.